 At least three different figures and elements must be presented during a performance.
 Figures and elements danced twice or more will only be counted as one and if repeated only the best performances will be marked.
 Figures and elements beyond the dancers ability, that are too difficult and may lead to serious injuries and/or loss of life are not allowed.
-Dancers will be warned once and any future attempt will lead to disqualification.
+Dancers will be warned once and any future attempt will lead to disgualification.

-Disturbing, obstructing and/or endangering the safety of the opponents performance is a serious violation and will result in a degrading of the score.
+16.2.1.4 Safety Disturbing, obstructing and/or endangering the safety of the performance is a serious violation and will result in a degrading of the score.